 - A user’s selection of hosted audio, images, and other files, and;

 - Demographic information about the user, such as age, gender, address, etc.

-Both broad categories and specific keywords could be associated with specific members based upon content that they’ve generated on the site, or could be associated to them based upon their relationships with others on that network.
+Both broad categories and specific keywords could be associated with specific members based upon the content that they’ve generated on the site or could be associated to them based upon their relationships with others on that network.